haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

 * As opposed to TLS, this makes Noise a simple and linear protocol in practice.

+* One particularity of Noise is that it continuously authenticates its handshake transcript.
+To achieve this, both sides maintain two variables: a **hash (h)** and a **chaining key (ck)**.
+Each handshake message sent or received is hashed with the previous `h` value.
+* In the Noise protocol framework, each side of the connection keeps track of a digest `h` of all messages that have been sent and received during the handshake.
+  When a message is sent and encrypted with an authenticated encryption with associated data (AEAD) algorithm, the current `h` value is used as associated data in order to authenticate the handshake up to this point.
+* At the end of each message pattern, a
+  (potentially empty) payload is encrypted with an authenticated encryption with associated data (AEAD) algorithm.
+When this happens, the `h` value is authenticated by the associated data field of the AEAD.
+  This allows Noise to continuously verify that both sides of the connection are seeing the exact same series of messages and in the same order.
+* In addition, every time a DH key exchange happens (several can happen during a handshake), its output is fed along with the previous chaining key (ck) to HKDF, which derives a new chaining key and a new set of symmetric keys to use for authenticating and encrypting subsequent messages.

+* **TLS** and **Noise**

 ## End-to-end encryption

 ## User authentication